(We have not yet added staff that joined our team over summer 2025. We will soon! Thank you for your patience!)

 joelle.rosenbuell@elmcitymontessori.org

-Jordan grew up in Milford and has lived in CT all his life.
+Jordan (he/him) grew up in Milford and has lived in CT all his life.
 He graduated in 2018 from Fairfield University with BA in Studio Art with a double Minor in Education and Classical Studies.
 He is an active painter, loves learning and teaching and is very passionate about ABAR work.
 Jordan is currently training to earn his Masters in Education with a focus in Montessori at the University of Hartford.
 He hopes to be finished by the end of 2024.

 Julia Webb, Principal